-The PCEP's Risk lead re-ran the Monte Carlo Cost Risk model in January 2023 in keeping with the quarterly schedule established with the CMB members; the results of that model run have not been released.
-The previous model run was in October 2022 to determine any change in the Direct Cost of Risk.
-The model considered the 70 active risks on the October 7, 2022, risk register.
-The cost of risk, with a probability of 65 percent (P65), is \$24.4 million, a 52 percent decrease from the last analysis conducted in July of 2022.
+The PCEP's Risk lead re-ran the Monte Carlo Cost Risk model in January 2023 in keeping with the quarterly schedule established with the CMB members.
+Monte Carlo analysis was conducted on the 69 risks appearing on the January 6, 2023, risk register.
+Cost of risk, to a probability of 65% (P65) is \$30.5 million, a 25% increase from the \$24.4 million calculated in October of 2023.

 A formal schedule analysis was not performed.
 However, the April 2020 analysis, the last comprehensive schedule analysis, was conducted to an 85 percent (P85) probability on the +20 risks with a probability of more than 50 percent and more than three (3) months of potential delay (i.e., most likely to affect the project completion date).
-Currently, only four (4) risks meet those criteria, suggesting a less potential impact on the schedule.
+Currently, only six (6) risks meet those criteria, suggesting a less potential impact on the schedule.

-The forecast remaining cost contingency on January 1, 2023, was approximately \$83.4 million; the drawdown continues at a modest pace.
+The forecast remaining cost contingency on February 1, 2023, was approximately \$81.5 million; the drawdown continues at a modest pace.

-- ➤ PMOC Observation: The PMOC is pleased that the JPB's October 2022 update to its risk model showed a reduced direct cost of risk.
-The PMOC continues to suggest that the JPB conduct a fresh risk elicitation exercise because of the significant turnover in the PCEP management team.
+- > PMOC Observation: The PMOC was pleased with the results of the January 2023 Monte Carlo cost risk analysis despite the \$6.1 million increase in the direct cost of risk. - The PMOC continues to suggest that the JPB conduct a fresh risk elicitation exercise because of the significant turnover in the PCEP management team.
 The new members of the team may recognize risks not identified previously, particularly those related to testing and commissioning, and rail activation. - The PMOC notes that a major component of the Global Settlement with BBII was the cost of time related overhead (TRO).
 The JPB has been unable to accurately assess the risk of TRO because it lacks a fully integrated master project schedule.
 The PMOC strongly encourages the PCEP team to complete the integration of its MPS so that it can run the Monte Carlo schedule risk analysis at the earliest possible time.
-The PCEP's Risk lead has begun planning for a Monte Carlo schedule risk analysis; updated overhead costs will be required.
+The PCEP's Risk lead continues planning for a Monte Carlo schedule risk analysis as soon as a fully integrated project schedule is available.